PepziC0les/Cybersecurity-CloudFormation/README.md

 7. Rerun ansible-playbook on all .yml files

 ### DVWA Not Appearing on Web Browser
+Be sure to retrace your steps.
+The following items are necessary to ensure that the DVWA application can run:
+- Forgot to use the **sudo docker run -ti cyberxsecurity/ansible** command
+    - NOTE: If the process is running and you cannot exit the machine without having to end the process, then just open another terminal to connect from.
+- Is HTTP port open in the security group
+- The Load Balancer is targeting the DVWA instances (check your target group)
+- Possibly forgot to set Public1 subnet to "Modify auto-assign IP settings" option to be enabled
+- May have not configured your daemon.json on the Ubuntu instance properly
+- Something may have failed in the Ansible machine when downloading, be sure to rerun the ansible-playbook command or modify the ansible_config file to ensure that its configured properly.

 ### ELK Not Appearing on Web Browser
+Be sure to retrace your steps.
+The following items are necessary to ensure that the ELK application can run:
+- Forgot to use the **sudo docker run -p 5601:5601 -p 9200:9200 -p 9300:9300 -p 9600:9600 -p 5044:5044 sebp/elk** command
+    - NOTE: If the process is running and you cannot exit the machine without having to end the process, then just open another terminal to connect from.
+- Is HTTP, 5601, 9200, 9300, 9600, or 5044 port is open in the security group
+- Possibly forgot to set Public1 subnet to "Modify auto-assign IP settings" option to be enabled
+- May have not configured your daemon.json on the Ubuntu instance properly
+- Something may have failed in the Ansible machine when downloading, be sure to rerun the ansible-playbook command or modify the install-elk file to ensure that its configured properly.

 -----